btrask/stronglink/client/README.md

 As much caching as possible should be enabled for these URIs because their content is immutable.
 For example, StrongLink always sends an ETag of "1".

+In the event of a hash collision, it's undefined which version will be returned.
+Server implementations are recommended to return the oldest matching file, to prevent existing files from being "overwritten."

 Planned features: content negotiation, range requests

 Implementation status: working but incomplete